 Our Application provides a signed token back to the client

-Client stores that token and sends it along with every request
+The Client stores that token and sends it along with every request

-Server verifies token and accepts requests
+The server verifies the token and accepts requests

-If Client doesn't use the token for more than 6 hours, then it will need to request a new token using the API key.
+If the Client doesn't use the token for more than 6 hours, then it will need to request a new token using the API key.